-1. Based on UNEP/MAP-PAP/RAC Programme of Work (2018/2019), a training workshop "MSP as a tool for the implementation of the ICZM Protocol in the Mediterranean" took place at the premises of the Croatian Journalists' Association (Novinarski dom) in Zagreb, Croatia, on 9-10 April 2019.
+- 1. Based on UNEP/MAP-PAP/RAC Programme of Work (2018/2019), a training workshop "MSP as a tool for the implementation of the ICZM Protocol in the Mediterranean" took place at the premises of the Croatian Journalists' Association (Novinarski dom) in Zagreb, Croatia, on 9-10 April 2019.
 The training was organised by PAP/RAC, with the support of the Cooperation Agreement between UN Environment/MAP and the Italian Ministry of Environment, Land and Sea (IMELS).
-In addition, support to the meeting has been provided by MSPglobal initiative, through IOC-UNESCO.

-2. The main objective of the training was to support the establishment of a common basis and understanding across the Mediterranean region regarding the implementation of the Marine Spatial Planning (MSP) within the Barcelona Convention system.
-In addition, the training provided the opportunity to share best practices and lessons learnt from the MSP application across the Mediterranean region.

-3. The training was attended by 36 participants from 16 Mediterranean countries, as well as by representatives of research, international and non-governmental organisations.

-4. A full list of participants is given in Annex 1 and the Agenda in Annex 2 of this report.
+In addition, support to the meeting has been provided by the Intergovernmental Oceanographic Commission of UNESCO (IOC-UNESCO), through MSPglobal initiative. - 2.
+The main objective of the training was to support the establishment of a common basis and understanding across the Mediterranean region regarding the implementation of the Marine Spatial Planning (MSP) within the Barcelona Convention system.
+In addition, the training provided the opportunity to share best practices and lessons learnt from the MSP application across the Mediterranean region. - 3.
+The training was attended by 36 participants from 16 Mediterranean countries, as well as by representatives of research, international and non-governmental organisations. - 4.
+A full list of participants is given in Annex 1 and the Agenda in Annex 2 of this report.